JabRef/jabref/CONTRIBUTING.md

 ### When adding a new Localization.lang entry
-Add new Localization.lang("KEY") to Java file.
+Add new `Localization.lang("KEY")` to Java file.
 Tests fail.
 In the test output a snippet is generated which must be added to the English translation file.
 There is also a snippet generated for the non-English files, but this is irrelevant.
 Add snippet to English translation file located at `src/main/resources/l10n/JabRef_en.properties` With `gradlew localizationUpdate` the "KEY" is added to the other translation files as well.
 Tests are green again.

 You can also directly run the specific test in your IDE.
 The test "LocalizationConsistencyTest" is placed under `src/test/java/net.sf.jabref.logic.l10n/LocalizationConsistencyTest.java`
-Find more information in the [JabRef Wiki](https://github.com/JabRef/jabref/wiki/Code-Howtos#using-localization-correctly)
+Find more information in the [JabRef Wiki](https://github.com/JabRef/jabref/wiki/Code-Howtos#using-localization-correctly).

 ### Create a pull request